 Deep sequencing refers to sequencing a genomic region multiple times, sometimes hundreds or even thousands of times.
 This next-generation sequencing (NGS) approach allows researchers to detect rare clonal types, cells, or microbes comprising as little as 1% of the original sample.

-Deep sequencing is useful for studies in oncology, microbial genomics, and other research involving analysis of rare cell populations.
+Deep sequencing is useful for studies in cancer, microbiology, and other research involving analysis of rare cell populations.
 For example, deep sequencing is required to identify mutations within tumors, because normal cell contamination is common in cancer samples, and the tumors themselves likely contain multiple sub-clones of cancer cells.

 The need for deep sequencing depends on a number of factors.
 For example, in cancer research, the required sequencing depth increases for low purity tumors, highly polyclonal tumors, and applications that require high sensitivity (identifying low frequency clones).
 Cancer sequencing depth typically ranges from 80× to up to thousands-fold coverage.

 Tumors usually consist of a mixture of normal and tumor tissue.
 A tumor that contains 50% normal tissue would require double the sequencing depth to detect the tumor mutations with the same confidence as a 100% pure tumor sample.